-Program Name Description Employee Skills Development The purpose of the Organizational Development and Training (ODT) Office is to develop, build and/or launch online and instructor-led professional competency and leadership development programs that build the capabilities of operational leaders, front-line leaders, high potential employees and other critical talent employees under the Board of County Commissioners.
+Division Name Program Name Description Human Resources Employee Skills Development The purpose of the Organizational Development and Training (ODT) Office is to develop, build and/or launch online and instructor-led professional competency and leadership development programs that build the capabilities of operational leaders, front-line leaders, high potential employees and other critical talent employees under the Board of County Commissioners.
 This is done by engaging divisional and departmental leaders and other key stakeholders in the program design and focus; managing the launch, metrics and modifications to address changing needs over time.
 Additionally, this office develops, builds and launches non-leadership related learning that builds the capabilities of existing and new County employees, and provides them with the skills, tools, knowledge and job aids/resources needed to perform efficiently and effectively.
-Compliance Through the use of live instructor-led and online learning courses, ODT partners with the Human Resources, Equal Opportunity, Procurement Offices and others to deliver compliance courses for current and new employees to support the Board's commitment to ensuring that all employees comply with federal, state and local rules, regulations, policies and procedures.
+Human Resources Compliance Training Through the use of live instructor-led and online learning courses, ODT partners with the Human Resources, Equal Opportunity, Procurement Offices and others to deliver compliance courses for current and new employees to support the Board's commitment to ensuring that all employees comply with federal, state and local rules, regulations, policies and procedures.
 By ensuring compliance, not only does our organization become a safer, more hospitable place to work and learn, but we also lower the risk of being financially penalized due to non-compliance.
-We also partner with other training providers and departments in order to centralize information and record-keeping related to department- Training specific compliance training efforts.
-Employee Skills Development
+We also partner with other training providers and departments in order to centralize information and record-keeping related to department-specific compliance training efforts.

-Program Name Description Consulting The Organizational Development and Training (ODT) Office is dedicated to offering programs and services that recruit, retain, and develop top-quality and high-performing managers and staff.
+Division Name Program Name Description Name Program Name The Organizational Development and Training (ODT) Office is dedicated to offering programs and services that recruit, retain, and develop top-quality and high-performing managers and staff.
 Our organizational development (OD) services focus on developing work units, divisions and teams.
 From strategic planning to managerial coaching, retreat facilitation, and leadership training, our services are delivered by an experienced OD practitioner dedicated to the County's success.
 Strategic Planning • Clarify strategic purpose, team values, goals, and action items to help move a team forward.
 Managerial Coaching • One-on-one sessions designed to help individuals gain new skills and overcome obstacles that stand in the way of a team's progress.
 WorkGroup/Division/Departmental Assessment • Tools such as interviews, surveys, and assessments, including the MBTI to identify key issues and opportunities for improving team/unit/department effectiveness.
 The E-Learning Content Developer consults with departmental staff to develop online coursework related to a specific function, practice or procedure required for employees.
-Examples of this content might be emergency management training procedures or protocols, customer service training, regulatory or compliance training or any County-focused training more cost-effectively delivered online.
-Provide new and existing managers and supervisors with Leadership the tools, skills, knowledge and job aids/resources they need in order to effectively lead their work group in the most cost-efficient, highly-productive manner, and with a focus on developing and grooming staff to advance within the County structure.
-These programs and ongoing workshops are based on a County-specific competency structure (knowledge, skills, and behaviors) needed to be Consulting
+Examples of this content might be emergency management training procedures or protocols, customer . . service training, regulatory or compliance training or any Human County-focused training more cost-effectively delivered Resources Consulting online.

+Division Name Program Name Description Human Leadership Provide new and existing managers and supervisors with the tools, skills, knowledge and job aids/resources they need in order to effectively lead their work group in the most cost-efficient, highly-productive manner, and with a focus on developing and grooming staff to advance within the County structure.
+These programs and ongoing workshops are based on a County-specific competency structure (knowledge, skills, and behaviors) needed to be Resources Development a successful leader or manager in our environment.